Megan Williamson (she/her) is a Chicago-based painter.

-Ms. Williamson was awarded an Innovation Fellowship with the National Science Foundation in 2014 and a DCASE Grant in 2015.
+She was awarded an Innovation Fellowship with the National Science Foundation in 2014 and a DCASE Grant in 2015.
 She has received 3 CAAP grants from the City of Chicago.

-She has taught at The International School of Art in Umbria and Project Perugia in Italy.
-She has been a visiting artist in institutions across the United States including the School of the Art Institute of Chicago, University of Michigan, Mt Gretna School of Art, Columbia College, University of Dallas, and more.
-Williamson attended the New York Studio School, Knox College, Yale’s Norfolk Program, and Queens College Landscape Painting Program.
+She taught landscape painting in Italy at The International School of Art in Umbria and lectured at Projecto Perugia.
+She has been a visiting artist in institutions across the United States including the School of the Art Institute of Chicago, University of Michigan, Mt.
+Gretna School of Art, Columbia College, University of Dallas, and more.

 Chicago artist captures shared humanity of pandemic through Zoom portraits